 Tasks such as patching your systems and recovering from network downtime, while highly important for the internal organization, don’t actually bring any value to your clients or move your business forward.

-No matter how smart and capable they are, your IT staff simply doesn’t have the time to both put out fires and focus on valuable innovations.
+No matter how smart and capable they are, your IT staff may not have the time to both put out fires and focus on future innovations.

 Is Managed IT Support Right For Me?